piersfinlayson/piersfinlayson.github.io/_posts/2016-02-24-installing-github-pages-on-ubuntu-15.10.markdown

 # Running jekyll

 The usual instructions tell you how to run jekyll to serve pages up on localhost.
-Not much good to me with a headless VM Ubuntu instance.
+Not much good to me with a headless virtual Ubuntu instance.
 So here's how to expose externally:

     cd ..  # Back to ~/piersfinalayson.github.io
     jekyll -serve --host 0.0.0.0